 From Potamos to Mitata (23,1 km)

 A walk surrounded by history, culture and nature.
 You will visit the former capital Paleochora and the Osios Theodoros monastery.
 Via Pitsinades, Aroniadika and Kastrisianika, all picturesque villages, you continue towards Mitata.

 You start in the middle of Kythira and walk towards the west coast.
 You will see the impressive Black Cave near Mitata and pass small villages with beautiful old churches, the mythological Tower of Agamemnon, the Panagia Orphani monastery until you will reach Mylopotamos.

 An easy and beautiful walk towards the waterfall, the water mills and the Byzantine settlement of Kato Chora.

 During this walk you will visit a restored windmill and the most important monastery of Kythira, the Panagia Myrtidiotissa.
 You walk along the pilgrimage route and continue towards the south of the island along the west coast and traditional villages.

-Through the south of Kythira with churches in caves, the Chora capital with Venetian Castle and the scenic coastal village Kapsali.
-Via the cave of Agia Sophia and along old footpaths you head back towards Livadi.
+A walk through the south of Kythira with churches in caves, Feloti Bay, the Chora capital with Venetian Castle, arriving in the scenic coastal village Kapsali.

 Departure from Kythira or extension of your holiday in one of the accommodations of Pyrgos House.